Leura

 The level of general health in Leura is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover is held by approximately 54% of Leura's total population (~2,436 people), which leads the average SA2 area but falls short of Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis (10.9%) and mental health issues (8.8%).
-Notably, 62.0% of residents report being completely free from medical ailments, compared to 74.6% in Greater Sydney.
+The most prevalent medical conditions are arthritis (10.9%) and mental health issues (8.8%), with 62.0% of residents reporting no medical ailments compared to 74.6% in Greater Sydney.
 Working-age residents show an above-average prevalence of chronic health conditions.
-Leura has a higher proportion of seniors aged 65 and over at 36.4% (1,654 people), compared to Greater Sydney's 15.4%.
-Health outcomes among seniors are above average, with national rankings broadly in line with the general population.
+Leura has a higher proportion of seniors aged 65 and over, at 37.3% (1,695 people), compared to Greater Sydney's 15.4%.
+Health outcomes among seniors are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health